 What Are Electrical Burns?

 Anytime a person works near or comes into contact with exposed or defective electrical wires, they are at risk of an electrical burn.
 These types of burns are a little different from regular burns, and the damage they cause is often very serious.
 In fact, it is not uncommon for victims of electrical burns to experience lifelong consequences or even die from these injuries and related complications.
-If you or a family member suffered one of these injuries, a burn injury lawyer may be able to help you recover compensation.

 What is an electrical burn, and what symptoms may indicate that you have one?